Color Theory & Design

 Through lecture, demonstration, critique, and practical experience, students investigate color theory, historical color comparison, color in nature, and analyze masterpiece color.
 Lectures include the phenomena of color and light and the use of color as a marketing tool.

-Prerequisite: None (may be taken concurrently with 2-D Design)
+Prerequisite: None (may be taken concurrently with XGRD5012 2-Dimensional Design)

-First class materials for Caroline Blake: Notebook, 2" x 18" clear plastic grid ruler, 19" x 23" layout bond 16 pound (lb) weight, 2H pencil, eraser, illustration board (15" x 20" Crescent cold press medium weight), 2 tapes: 1/2" drafting or graphic arts tape (low-tack), 1 inch masking tape (high tack), one large size tube of permanent white gouache (Windsor Newton), #6 Windsor Newton Sceptre gold round brush, 2 plastic water containers, large palette, compass (opens to 5" radius), eyedropper
+First class materials: Notebook, 2" x 18" clear plastic grid ruler, 19" x 23" layout bond 16 pound (lb) weight, 2H pencil, eraser, illustration board (15" x 20" Crescent cold press medium weight), 2 tapes: 1/2" drafting or graphic arts tape (low-tack), 1 inch masking tape (high tack), one large size tube of permanent white gouache (Windsor Newton), #6 Windsor Newton Sceptre gold round brush, 2 plastic water containers, large palette, compass (opens to 5" radius), eyedropper

 First class materials for Cole Case: Materials will be sold in a kit at the following retail company: